-- 11.5.1 Where there are errors which result in an audit being failed, the EA shall be given feedback as to why and appropriate remedial action to both replace the failed DEC and / or Advisory Report, and ensure similar failures do not reoccur. - 11.5.2 The remedial action in paragraph 11.5.1 shall be informed by any history of failures associated with the EA. - 11.5.3 Targeted sampling requirements following an audit failure are given in Section 4.
+- 11.5.1 Where there are errors which result in an EPC being failed, the EA shall be given feedback as to why and appropriate remedial action to both replace the failed EPC, and ensure similar failures do not reoccur. - 11.5.2 The remedial action in paragraph 11.5.1 shall be informed by any history of failures associated with the EA. - 11.5.3 Targeted sampling requirements following EPC audit failure are given in Section 4.